thegetty/quire-docs/content/api-docs/shortcodes.md

 Sample: `{{< q-copyright >}}`

-Basic Usage: The `q-copyright` shortcode, adds a copyright statement and licensing information as you’ve defined it in your `publication.yml` file.
+Basic Usage: Adds a copyright statement and licensing information as you’ve defined it in your `publication.yml` file.
 Commonly used on Copyright and About pages.
 The shortcode itself makes use of the `copyright.html` partial in your site templates.

 Parameters: None.